Ayush260603/FRT-Project/README.md

 * Visual studio code
 ___
 ### Steps to follow for deployment of website :
-* built the whole project code in visual studio code
+* Built the whole project code in visual studio code
-* tested it on the live server.
+* Tested it on the live server.
-* after that installed git in system.
+* Then installed git in the system.
-* uploaded the project on my github repositry.
+* Uploaded the project on my github repositry.
 * Logged in to Azure portal and get access to try for free.
 * Select Azure storage accounts, click on create .
 * After creating it successfully, uploaded all project files on to it.